Get a free, no obligation personal loan quote with rates as low as 6.99%

 How do I build credit?

 To establish credit in Canada, take out a credit product or loan, use it responsibly, and make on-time payments.
 Credit and loan payments that are reported to the credit bureaus will help you build a healthy credit history.
 For newcomers, applying for a secured credit card may be best.
 These credit products are easier to get approved for compared to traditional credit cards.
-With every timely payment made, you can build a healthy credit profile from the ground up.
+With every timely payment made, you can build a positive payment history which can help build your credit score.

 Lisa Rennie avatar on Loans Canada